 And so, for nearly 25 years it has added character to living room, entry hall or bedroom.
 But the bench has never failed to fulfil its primary role of providing a place to sit.

 And like anything that’s been made to last, it has been a mute witness to many decades of family history.
 And not just ours.
 All the departures and homecomings, the relationships, events, quarrels, laughter, tears and togetherness.

 As the people have aged, it too has aged, and there’s something very comforting about that.
 Its sheer familiarity means that we might sometimes forget its presence, but if it were taken away, I know we would feel the loss.

 This week I read about a Canadian man, David Cain who paid US$63 for a stapler.
 His friends scoffed at his purchase.
 After all, he could have bought many staplers for the same price.

 And yet he knew what he wanted—he wanted a stapler of substance that would outlast him.
 He now enjoys the simple sensory pleasure of holding its heavy steel form and putting it to work.
 I can just imagine the satisfying ‘Tchunk’ sound it must make.

 There’s something honest and real about old things, even old-style things, provided they are well made.
 Many old things were designed and built to do one thing, to do it reliably and to do it properly.
 Like my old mahogany bench.
 Like David Cain’s stapler.
 These objects have qualities that seem increasingly absent from objects made today, especially if they involve digital technology.

 These old things still do what they were made to do because they were built to last.
-And because they have endured the old things tell an unfolding tale of usefulness, and even beauty, that extends way back into the past and connects us with those who’ve gone before.
+And because they have endured, the old things tell an unfolding tale of usefulness, and even beauty.
+It’s a tale that extends way back into the past and connects us with those who’ve gone before.